keironchaudhry/women-in-tech-hackathon/README.md

 - one main screenshot

-- link to live version
+The live site is deployed at: [https://women-in-tech-hackathon.herokuapp.com/](https://women-in-tech-hackathon.herokuapp.com/)

 ## **Table of content**